superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 Continuous deployment is a software development practice that automatically builds and releases the project into production when new changes pass automated checks and are merged to the main branch.
-Using this practice, it is common to release new versions of the applications multiple times a day, ideally, without users even being aware of the process.
+Using this practice, it is common to release new versions of the applications multiple times a day, ideally without users even being aware of the process.

 ### Auto-Deploying our Elixir Applications